telerik/ajax-docs/api/server/Telerik.Web.UI/SearchBoxEventArgs.md

 ## Properties

+###  DataItem `Object`

+Gets or sets the dataItem object of the referenced item in the  control when the event is raised.

 ###  Text `String`

 Gets or sets the text of the referenced item in the  control when the event is raised.